mxblsdl/dht/README.md

 1) Run temp.py to start logging temp values
 2) Start telegraf to push the temp log to the Influx DB

+These are accomplished through the conf file that connects to the influx DB and the python file that reads data from the temp sensor.

+The data will be read and visualized through a TBD project

 ## Steps

 These are run from the pi by editing the rc.local file and adding the lines: